2026 Philosophy Summer Academy

 Logic: Students will learn about logical validity and how to apply argument inference rules.

-Wednesday: Field Trip (TBA)
+Wednesday: Field Trip to the University of Toronto

-How should healthcare be distributed?
-What does a just distribution of wealth look like?
-Highlights:Logic: Students will learn advanced inference rules and argument reconstruction techniques.
+Logic: Students will learn advanced inference rules and argument reconstruction techniques.

-Friday: Ethics of Migration and Philosopher’s Conference
+Friday: Philosopher’s Conference

 Students will have a chance to bring together their newly-developed critical thinking skills to construct and debate their own position on one of the topics we have discussed throughout the week. -